WYihei/ChineseNodifyWiki/API-Reference.md

 #### InitialMousePosition

-Gets where the mouse cursor was in graph space coordinates when a mouse button event occurred.
+Gets where the mouse cursor was relative to the [NodifyEditor](#nodifyeditor-class) when a mouse button event occurred.
 Check [NodifyEditor.MouseLocation](#nodifyeditor-class#mouselocation) for a transformed position.

 ```csharp